2023 Best Chemistry Schools in the Plains States Region

 Top 10 Best Chemistry Schools

-Our analysis found Iowa State University to be the best school for chemistry students who want to pursue a degree in the Plains States Region .
-Located in the city of Ames, Iowa State is a public school with a very large student population.
+Our 2023 rankings named Iowa State University the best school in the Plains States Region for chemistry students.
+Located in the small city of Ames, Iowa State is a public college with a very large student population.

 The average amount in student loans that chemistry majors at Iowa State take out is $20,468.

-Out of the 18 schools in the Plains States Region that were part of this year’s ranking, St Olaf College landed the # 2 spot on the list.
-Located in the town of Northfield, St. Olaf is a private not-for-profit school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend St Olaf College.
+The school came in at #2 on this year’s Best Chemistry Schools in the Plains States Region list.
+Located in the distant town of Northfield, St. Olaf is a private not-for-profit college with a small student population.

 After completing their degree, chemistry graduates from St. Olaf carry an average student debtload of $25,000.